Isaac Powell

 Isaac Cole Powell (born December 30, 1994) is an American actor and singer.
-He played the role of Daniel in the Broadway revival of the musical Once on This Island and was cast as Tony in the 2020 Broadway revival of West Side Story.
+He played the role of Daniel in the 2017 Broadway revival of the musical Once on This Island and Tony in the 2019 Broadway revival of West Side Story.

 Early life and career

 Powell was raised in Greensboro, North Carolina, the youngest of three children born to Terry and Will Powell, a three-time world CrossFit champion.
-His father is Mixed Native American and African-American; his mother is Caucasian.
-His sister, Jessica Powell, is a Certified Personal Trainer at their father's fitness studio is featured on TLC's My Big Fat Fabulous Life as Whitney's fitness trainer.
+His father is Black; his mother is white.
+His sister, Jessica Powell, is a Certified Personal trainer at their father's fitness studio and is featured on TLC's My Big Fat Fabulous Life as Whitney's fitness trainer.
 Powell began to act in middle school with the Community Theatre of Greensboro.
 He attended Philip J. Weaver Academy, a performing arts high school, before transferring to a boarding program at the University of North Carolina School of the Arts (UNCSA) during his senior year of high school.
 He graduated from UNCSA with an acting degree in May 2017.

-While in college, Powell began to accumulate professional acting credits, playing Nikos in the musical Legally Blonde at the Barn Dinner Theatre.
+While in college, Powell began to accumulate professional acting credits, playing Nikos in the musical Legally Blonde at the Barn Dinner Theatres.
 After graduation, in the summer of 2017, he appeared in Newsies and Mamma Mia! with the Pittsburgh Civic Light Opera and originated the title role in Nikola Tesla Drops the Beat at the Adirondack Theatre Festival in Glens Falls, New York.

 Powell played the role of Daniel in the 2017 Broadway revival of Once on This Island, which began previews in November 2017 and opened officially in December.
 Jesse Green, writing in The New York Times called Powell's solo, "Some Girls," a "quietly sensitive rendering."
 Robert Hofler, in TheWrap, wrote that Powell makes the song "the most poignant moment in this revival."
 TheaterMania's review deemed Powell, "charismatic and silvery-voiced."
 He recorded his role on the revival's cast album.